scottbw/analytics-udd/udd/student_on_a_module_instance.md

 ## MOD_FIRST_MARK
 ### Description
-The mark awarded by the initial marker prior to any moderation process.
+The agreed mark a student was awarded on their first attempt at the module.

 ### Purpose
 Analytics